Black List

 About this listen

-Somewhere, deep inside the United States government, is a deadly list.
-Members of Congress never get to see it and only the president has the final say over it.
-Once your name is on the list, it doesn't come off - until you're dead.
+Somewhere deep inside the United States government is a closely guarded list.
+Members of Congress never get to see it—only the President and a secret team of advisors.
+Once your name is on the list, it doesn’t come off…until you’re dead.

-Someone has just added counterterrorism operative Scot Harvath's name to the list.
+Someone has just added counterterrorism operative Scot Harvath’s name.

-Somehow, Harvath must evade the teams dispatched to kill him long enough to untangle who has framed him for treason and why they want him out of the way.
+Somehow Harvath must evade the teams dispatched to kill him long enough to untangle who has targeted him and why they want him out of the way.

-Somewhere, someone, somehow can put all the pieces together.
-The only question is: Will Harvath get to that person before the United States comes under the most withering domestic terrorist attack ever conceived?
+Somehow, somewhere, someone can put all the pieces together.
+The only question is, will Harvath get to that person before the United States suffers the most withering terrorist attack ever conceived?

 Another great book from Brad Thor